-ElectroCore yesterday announced a number of workforce and resource adjustments its undertaking as it looks to focus on “currently available and near-term revenue opportunities and on clinical programs specifically designed to expand the gammaCore product labeling.”
+ElectroCore said yesterday that it’s planning to cut nearly 40% from its workforce and “resource adjustments” as it looks to focus on “currently available and near-term revenue opportunities and on clinical programs specifically designed to expand the GammaCore product labeling.”

-Adjustments are being made to its field sales force and clinical operations, the Basking Ridge, N.J.-based company said, as it focuses its resources on “high-value geographic and other sales territories where the current prescriber base and regional payer coverage are the most concentrated.”
-This includes continuing its pursuit of relationships with pharmacy benefit managers, ElectroCore said.
+The layoffs affect the Basking Ridge, N.J.-based company’s field sales force and clinical operations.
+ElectroCore said it’s eyeing “high-value geographic and other sales territories where the current prescriber base and regional payer coverage are the most concentrated,” including the pursuit of relationships with pharmacy benefit managers.